 To summarize, the kanji are sorted by the frequency of each character in everyday life so that students are able to grasp practical Japanese before learning the more difficult, less used Kanji.
 Each section is divided in a way where you can learn its stroke order, different meanings, and examples of them in sentences through readings.
 It is an awesome resource for those who are looking to quickly try to master the most frequently used Kanji.
 If you are looking for more textbook recommendations for kanji check out our in-depth guide to learning kanji.

 Want a fun alternative to learning Kanji?
 There is a fun interactive app called The Flashcard Fiend: Anki which allows you to master kanji through flashcards.
 The app allows you to import kanji and vocabulary from textbooks and JLPT lists to convert them into flashcards.
 In addition to creating your own flashcards, there are also some features where you are able to flip the card to reveal the meaning or practice your writing within a specified time limit.
 You can access Anki through both their app and website, making kanji learning much easier on the go whenever you have free time!
-Check out our in-depth guide on app recommendations for mastering kanji.
+Check out our Top 15 Japanese Kanji Tips!